Sample: Fizzleburn — The Accidental Genius of Atheron

 “I… assumed because the glass was thicker the bottle was the bulk stock,” Blizzit confessed.
 “And then I trusted the assumption more than the label.”

 Crimthorn’s mouth did something that wasn’t a smile but also wasn’t not a smile.
 “Alchemists who can say where they went wrong are rarer than the ones who never do.
 Neutralize with shellstone.
-Start Stage Two again—with the diluted extract.
+Start Stage Two again, with the diluted extract.
 You have time.”

 “Thank you,” Blizzit said, ears hot.

 He adjusted.
 The next drop from the proper bottle behaved like a sensible citizen.
 The pink retreated.
-The brew cleared to a translucent winter-green.
-By Stage Three—the cooling and the whisper rune traced in the condensation—his hands were steady again.
+The brew cleared to a translucent winter green.
+By Stage Three, the cooling and the whisper rune traced in the condensation.
+His hands were steady again.
 He decanted to a flask.
-It rang when it hit the bench—just a tiny chime.
+It rang when it hit the bench, just a tiny chime.
 He hoped that was acceptable and not an omen.

 Crimthorn passed behind him, sniffed the flask, and marked his slate.
 “Clarity enough to read by,” he said.
 “Learn to read the label first.”